renswilderom/renswilderom.github.io/python/_posts/2022-05-12-Web scraping.md

 comments: false
 ---

 There is a saying in the social sciences: "All is data!"
 In today's world, where "[t]he rise of the Internet, social media, and digitized historical archives has produced a colossal amount of … data" (Bail, 2014), this is probably more true than ever.
-Here I will illustrate how web scraping provides the tools to retrieve such data.
+Here I will illustrate how web scraping provides a powerful tool to retrieve such data.

 To do your own web scraping, you need a working Python programming environment.
 For this I strongly recommend [Anaconda](https://www.anaconda.com/){:target="_blank"}.
 The remainder of this post assumes that you have Anaconda installed and that you will be working with Jupyter Notebooks.
-For the script below to work, you need to install the following extra package(s):
+You need to install the following extra package(s) for the script below to work:
 > [Time](https://anaconda.org/conda-forge/time){:target="_blank"}

 [This page](https://renswilderom.github.io/blog/python/2021-11-19-How-to-get-started-with-Python/){:target="_blank"} will help you to get started with Anaconda, the installation of packages, and Jupyter Notebooks.